A prequel to the “Wizard of Oz” where we learn how Oz became the wizard.

 Oz the Great and Powerful (played by James Franco) is the stage name of a two-bit traveling circus magician in Kansas.
 Oz, running from a jealous boyfriend, jumps on a hot air balloon to escape.

 Unfortunately, Oz gets caught up in a tornado.
-After a rough ride, he finds himself in a very colorful land greeted by the most beautiful eyes in the world, Mila Kunis (as Theodora).
+After a rough ride, he finds himself in a very colorful land greeted by, Mila Kunis (as Theodora).
 He also saves a doorman attired flying monkey named Finley (voiced by Zach Braff) who pledges his life to the new wizard, Oz.

 We already know that Oz is not a real wizard, but, he is a fair magician.
 In “Oz the Great and Powerful” Oz proves that he just might be worthy of the title, “The Wizard of Oz”.